haiderlikesrust/bonkkv2/frontend/README.md

-# BONKv2 Frontend
+# PONK Frontend

-Frontend for BONKv2.fun - A modern token launch platform inspired by BONKfun.
+Frontend for PONK.fun - A modern token launch platform inspired by BONKfun.

 ## Features